In this guide, we take a look at Haste.

 With the technical mumbo jumbo aside, we come to the all-important question of whether Haste works.

 A healthy dose of skepticism when considering seemingly miraculous solutions in the case of Haste goes a long way towards avoiding getting burnt by the mellifluous trappings of marketing speak.

 The promise of ridding online gaming of lag is a tall order by anyone’s standards given data packets have to travel from one location to another to communicate along miles and miles of cabling.
 Eradicating lag full stop is impossible.

 Add that further server stops generally increase latency rather than reduce it, and Haste’s claims veer towards the hazy.
 Should Haste be demonized as another money-grabbing ploy to swindle gamers?

-In our estimation Haste isn’t attempting to prey on a gamer’s eagerness to be competitive by offering an unbelieveable solution to lag.
+In our estimation, Haste isn’t attempting to prey on a gamer’s eagerness to be competitive by offering an unbelievable solution to lag.
 The correlation between connection strength and in-game performance is proven, and Haste attempts to provide a solution that, in theory, works.

 Cutting out extra server jumps cuts down on ping; there’s no doubt about this.
 The issue is whether Haste has the infrastructure and algorithms capable of bettering existing ISP routes.